HenSch90/SiD/Modul_A (Grundprogramm).md

 in:

-q: Was waren die Gründe dafür, dass Sie oder Ihre Familie...
+q: Was waren die Gründe dafür, dass Sie oder Ihre Familie ...

 is: